 Site Breaker #3: Jetpack – The Over-killer

-The problem is this: By trying to do a little bit of everything, Jetpack struggles to do any one thing exceptionally well.
+The problem is this: Jetpack is a jack of all trades, but a master of none.
 It tries to be all things to all people, and it suffers because of it.

 The fact that it has 3 times more 1-star reviews than it has 4-star reviews is not a good sign.
 But it’s backed by the WordPress name, so people still reach for it.